collingsandrew/milestone-one-project/README.md

 - A page showcasing the queens of the cattery with links to their own dedicated page including images of their kittens.
 - A FAQ page for general queries and care advice.
 - A contact page for the user to get in touch for more information or to join the waiting list.
+- A confirmation page for the form.
+- A 404 error page.

 ### User Stories

 #### Client Goals

-- To be able to view the site on a variety of device sizes.
+1. To be able to view the site on a variety of device sizes.
-- To promote the cattery and attract new customers.
+2. To promote the cattery and attract new customers.
-- To provide new and returning customers information about the cattery/breed/care.
+3. To provide new and returning customers information about the cattery/breed/care.
-- To provide users with a means to contact the cattery.
+4. To provide users with a means to contact the cattery.

 #### First Time Visitor Goals

-- As a first time visitor I want to be able to easily navigate around the site.
+5. As a first time visitor I want to be able to easily navigate around the site.
-- As a first time visitor I want information about the cattery.
+6. As a first time visitor I want information about the cattery.
-- As a first time visitor I want to see images of the cattery's queens/kittens.
+7. As a first time visitor I want to see images of the cattery's queens/kittens.
-- As a first time visitor I want to find the cattery's social platforms.
+8. As a first time visitor I want to find the cattery's social platforms.

 #### Returning Visitor Goals

-- As a returning visitor I want to be able to easily contact the cattery.
+9. As a returning visitor I want to be able to easily contact the cattery.
-- As a returning visitor I want to be able to gain answers to questions I have.
+10. As a returning visitor I want to be able to gain answers to questions I have.
-- As a returning visitor I want to know when the cattery's next litter is due.
+11. As a returning visitor I want to know when the cattery's next litter is due.

 ## Content